by Sasha Alyson

 2. Despite their 17 goals and 169 targets, the SDGs manage to ignore major issues such as weapon sales and tax havens that greatly impact the global South but make big profits for Western corporations.
 I’ve briefly explored how the SDGs promote Western priorities in: The SDGs: What’s missing?

-3. It’s not that the U.N. felt it should not change goals midstream.
+3. It’s not that the U.N. was unwilling to change goals midstream.
 On several occasions, it redefined the original MDG goals when they became troublesome.
 It did not have to keep defining education as school enrollment rather than learning; it chose to do so.

 4. As the U.N. and FAO scrambled to make their hunger data show improvement, Argentine writer Martin Caparros was one of the few who called attention to this.
 In a New York Times opinion piece he wrote: “This is not conscious corruption.
 It’s a symptom of an institutional culture that has to prove it is achieving important progress.
 The 1990 change justifies the United Nations’ efforts and jobs, as much as it quiets our consciences.”